0 / 0

 • System date: Shows the system date when the rule was run.
 System date is the date in the time zone set on the server.

-• System timestamp: Shows the system date and time when the rule was run.
+• System time: Shows the system date and time when the rule was run.
 System date and time is the date and time in the time zone set on the server.

 • Passing rules: Shows the number of rule conditions that the record met.